anvelezec/distillation/README.md

 ## Experiments

-To see how distillation works it was taken a DNN ResNet50 (23'512.130 parameters and 94.4 mb) trained on imageNet and fine tuned on [hymenoptera dataset](https://download.pytorch.org/tutorial/hymenoptera_data.zip) for 25 epochs with batch size 32, lr 0.001, momentum 0.9 and lr_scheduler (step size 7 and gamma 0.1).
-This model is referenced as the teacher (cumbersome).
-To distill knowledge from the teacher it was taken a smaller model RestNet18 (11'177.538 parameters and 44.8 mb).
-This means a reduction approximately of 2x parameters and weight size.
-It was used mean square error (mse) with the logits distributions from both teacher and student as similarity metric, also for simplicity the hyperparameter beta was set to beta = 1 - alpha:
+To asses distillation understanding, it was taken a DNN ResNet50 (23'512.130 parameters and 94.4 mb) trained on imageNet.
+This model is referenced as the teacher (cumbersome) and was fine tuned on [hymenoptera dataset](https://download.pytorch.org/tutorial/hymenoptera_data.zip) for 25 epochs with batch size 32, lr 0.001, momentum 0.9 and lr_scheduler (step size 7 and gamma 0.1).

+An important element during distillation procedure is to adecuate the right initialization for the student´s model in order to converge.
+[Sanh et al., 2020](https://arxiv.org/abs/1910.01108) recommends to do this procedure by taking as base the teacher weights and remove layers off.
+In our case the student model was RestNet18 (11'177.538 parameters and 44.8 mb) previously trained on imageNet, we took those weights as the initial start.
+Comparing the teacher and student models we have a reduction approximately of 2x parameters and weight size.

 The hyperparameter alpha was explored with the values [0.0, 0.5, 1.0].
 We ran 4 experiments for each alpha value with the same training configurations used during the teacher's fine tuning.
-It is recommended to initialize the student model with the parameters from the teacher weights for stability purposes.
-In our case the student model was previously trained on imageNet, we took those weights as the initial start.

 ## Results